 Transfer CreditsWondering if the courses you’ve taken at another college would count at the University of Maryland?
-The Transfer Credit Center can help.
+Transfer Credit Services can help.

 The center facilitates the evaluation of credit for new students who have earned college credit or successfully completed Advanced Placement (AP), International Baccalaureate (IB) or certain other standard exams; it also provides information and assistance to transfer advisors and prospective students.
 Students and advisors work together to decide how courses fit into a student’s individual program, while the center provides course equivalencies, credit reports and articulation tables.
 We have nearly 280,000 course evaluations from colleges and universities across the nation in our database.